-Forty years ago on June 20, 1980 the absolutely GAYEST, non-gay movie musical comedy ever: a movie so bad it may have single-handedly actually killed disco, Can’t Stop the Music opened in theaters across America starring the then Bruce Jenner, Steve Gutenberg Valarie Perrine, and the Village People.
+Forty two years ago on June 20, 1980 the absolutely GAYEST, non-gay movie musical comedy ever made, a movie so bad it may have single-handedly actually killed disco.
+Can’t Stop the Music opened in theaters across America starring the then he/him Bruce Jenner (now transitioned to the she/her Caityln), Steve Gutenberg Valarie Perrine, and the Village People.

 Directed by Rhoda’s television mother, Nancy Walker and written by Allan Carr & Bronté Woodard, CSTM is a VERY VERY loosely based-biography of disco’s Village People which bears absolutely no resemblance to the actual story of the group’s formation done in spectacular campy gaudy technicolor!